-Use the NIST CSF model of identify what you have, protect it, detect if the protection breaks down, respond to the detection, recover from the incident.
-Which begs the question, do we know what sensitive our organization has?
+Use the NIST CSF model of identify what you have, protect it, detect if the protection breaks down, respond to the detection, and recover from the incident.
+Which begs the question, do we know what sensitivity our organization has?
 Do we know why the organization has it?
 Do we need it?
 Who has access to it?
 Why do they have access?
 What has access to it and why?

-Next what protections do we have specific to insiders that need to have access to the sensitive data?
+Next, what protections do we have specific to insiders that need to have access to the sensitive data?
 Are we using encryption?
 Do we have DLP in place, and is it effective if we do?
-How about ‘four eyes’ types of controls – do we have process in place to make sure two people need to approve any mass movement of sensitive data or funds?
+How about ‘four eyes’ types of controls – do we have a process in place to make sure two people need to approve any mass movement of sensitive data or funds?
 Are a few things to think about.
 Have we trained our employees to be suspicious of unusual requests?
 Do we have a strong and enforced password policy and configuration management?